 Skip to main content

-North Kensington Library & Youth Centre
+North Kensington Library and Youth Centre

 Royal Borough Kensington & Chelsea

-North Kensington Library & Youth Centre
+North Kensington Library and Youth Centre

 Royal Borough Kensington & Chelsea

 Piercy&Company have distilled an architectural language that is well-crafted and contemporary, yet also sensitive to the local area and neighbouring Ladbroke Conservation Area.
 The external brick skin has a noble civic quality that responds to the local context and will age gracefully.
-A regular facade grid adds articulation and richness to the massing.
+A regular façade grid adds articulation and richness to the massing.
 A ground floor ‘plinth’, distinct from the regular grid, gives a human scale to the entrance.
 The public facing massing has been ‘crumbled’ into three blocks, breaking the scale down and echoing the massing of the neighbouring buildings.

 Details